 Competency By Design

-Competency by Design (CBD) is the model of the competency based method of medical education that is being used by the Royal College of Physicians and Surgeons and is currently being launched in the Department of Psychiatry.
+Competency by Design (CBD) is the model of the competency based method of medical education that is being used by the Royal College of Physicians and Surgeons and is currently being implemented in the Department of Psychiatry.
 It is a system of medical education that focuses on outcomes and is based on a framework of competencies.
 It is a change to postgraduate residency training with the goal of enhancing patient care by improving resident learning and assessment.
-CBD rolls out to all PGY1 residents in the 2018/2019 academic year.
+CBD rolled out to all PGY1 residents in the 2018/2019 academic year.
+In the 2019-20 academic year, two full cohorts of residents (PGY1s and PGY2s) will be trained in the CBD model.